ericthobbs/DHDynamicDNSAgent/README.md

 # DHDynamicDNSAgent

-Simple Linux DDNS like client daemon for Dreamhost DNS api.
+## Simple Linux DDNS like client daemon for Dreamhost DNS api.

-This project is undergoing massive rewrite.
+Notice: This project is undergoing massive rewrite.

 - C++ Linux Project is under heavy development.
 Most of the existing code is being rewritten.

-Testing Signing